We study the multiple neuro-cognitive processes that contribute to learning, decision-making and executive functions.

 We use quantitative modeling at different levels of description (eg. reinforcement learning, Bayesian inference, and neural network modeling) to study the computations performed by cognitive or neural systems.

-To inform the quantitative theories developped, we perform behavioral, as well as EEG, drug or genes experiments in healthy or patient adult populations.
+To inform the quantitative theories developped, we perform behavioral, as well as EEG, imaging or developmental experiments in healthy or patient adult populations.

 Surprise! dopamine signals mix action, value and error (2015).
 Anne G. E. Collins, Michael J. Frank.
 Nature Neuroscience